Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Awareness of the value of a healthy and safe lifestyle;

-Respectful attitude towards senior and junior comrades.
+Respectful attitude towards older and younger comrades.

 7th grade